toddaustin07/Heatmiser/README.md

 This field generally shows the last time the neoStat data has been updated, or may contain other messages if the neoHub has not been connected to.

 ##### Info
-This is a table of additional useful information to monitor your zone, such as the current active profile, away state, available modes, device battery state, and zone name
+This is a table of additional useful information to monitor your zone, such as the currently-active profile, away state, available modes, device battery state, and zone name

 ### neoHub Device

-The user can perform a swipe-down gesture on the Controls screen to force a re-connection with the neoHub if he/she expects the connection has been lost.
+The user can perform a swipe-down gesture on the Controls screen to force a re-connection with the neoHub if he/she expects the connection has been lost or hub data is not correct.
 Generally, the Status field should be used to monitor the connection state.

+Note that if the connection to the hub is lost at any time, there will be an automatic connection retry every 15 seconds, so normally disconnects should eventually recover without user action.

 The controls available on this device (Standby All, Away, Set Profile) are intended to be system-wide actions to be performed across all thermostats configured for the neoHub.
 Thermostat-specific actions should be performed from the respective neoStat device Controls screen.